 RFID gains popularity.
 Walmart required its top 100 suppliers to place RFID tags to cases and pallets by 2005.
 Walmart wanted to replace the barcodes with RFID-based EPC codes and believed it would enhance the supply chain management.
 The suppliers were not happy with these requirements as EPC tags were costly and seemed to bring no benefits.
 Walmart, in turn, offered to provide the suppliers with Point of Sales information.
-As a result, Walmart had decreased the merchandise thefts and annual labor requirements.
-Now EPC is one of the global standards, connecting billions of "things" all over the world.
+As a result, Walmart had decreased its merchandise thefts and annual labor requirements.
+Now EPC is one of the global standards, connecting billions of “things” all over the world.

 Nabaztag appears.
 The Internet-connected device Nabaztag was a small robot for consumer use, manufactured to connect to WiFi networks, gather weather reports, news and stock market changes, and read them aloud to the owner.
-This rabbit-shaped ambient device showed the world how Internet of Things can be gently embedded into everyday lives.
-Nabaztag was updated three times through its history, and in 2015 its servers and customer service were canceled due to inability to advance technologically.
+This rabbit-shaped ambient device showed the world how the Internet of Things can be gently embedded in everyday lives.
+Nabaztag was updated three times through its history, and in 2015 its servers and customer service were canceled due to the inability to advance technologically.